DerHirschi/AX25_POPT/README.md

 ## Overview
 **PoPT** is a modern, multi-platform terminal program for AX.25 Packet Radio.
 It supports versatile connections such as KISS over TCP/Serial, AXIP over UDP and Linux AX.25 Devices.
-Currently under development, tested on Python 3.6 and 3.8, it runs on Windows, Linux, and Raspberry Pi.
+Currently under development, tested on Python 3.11, it runs on Windows, Linux, MacOS, and Raspberry Pi.

 ### Requirements
 - Python 3.6 or higher (other versions such as 3.11 see below)
-- Supported Platforms: Windows, Linux, Raspberry Pi, macOS
+- Supported Platforms: Windows, Linux, Raspberry Pi, MacOS

-## Installation
+## Install on Linux
 Install all dependencies:
 ``` sh
 $ sudo apt install python3-tk